frankmarazita/obsidian-map-plugin/README.md

 ## Installation

-1. Download the latest release
+1. Clone this repository to your `.obsidian/plugins/` folder
-2. Extract to your `.obsidian/plugins/` folder
+2. Run `bun install` and `bun run build` to compile the plugin
 3. Enable the plugin in Obsidian settings

 ## Technical Details